mvk/blog.wooh.hu/content/post/switching-to-chromebook-part-1.md

 After I unpacked it, I pressed the power button and wow!
 After about 4 seconds the login screen welcomed me.
 Holy cow!
 It's fast.
 Let's login.
 I had to select my country, select my keyboard layout (dvorak is supported by default) and select a wifi network.
 Without a wifi network you can't login for the very first time.
 Later you can, but for the very first time you need to be connected.

 The next step is to enter your google username and password.
 My Google account is protected by a [Yubikey 4](https://www.yubico.com/products/yubikey-hardware/yubikey4/) which is a USB security key used as my 2FA of choice.
 On my Mac I even used it with [challenge response](https://www.yubico.com/wp-content/uploads/2016/02/Yubico_YubiKeyMacOSXLogin_en.pdf).
 After I entered my username and password it asked me to use my security key aka my yubikey.
-I just pressed it and voilla!
+I just pressed it and voila!
 I was logged in.
 So note that your USB security key will work like charm on a Chromebook.

 In a few seconds it synced down all my Chrome data from the cloud including my browsing history, bookmarks, chrome extensions and chrome applications like [Line Messenger](https://play.google.com/store/apps/details?id=jp.naver.line.android&hl=en).
 Pretty convenient!

 By default ChromeOS won't ask a password when waking up from a sleep, so before starting any work on this machine I set this up.
 Unfortunately here isn't an option to enforce the presence of a security key (like yubikey), but I can live without it.
 The login is a pretty cheap operation so you can just logout instead of just lock your machine.
 All browser tabs will be reloaded after logging back and you can continue your work.

-I opened up a Chrome and stared to browse.
+I opened up a Chrome and started to browse.
 Everything seemed smooth, fast response from the browser.
 So far so good!
 Attached my external monitor to the Chromebook without any issue.
 I attached my Logitech HD Webcam to it and it was able to use it too.

 ![Acer + External](/images/chromeos/acer/acer_external.jpg)